EliAndrewC/l7r/rules/02-skills.md

 Open rolls are used for actions with a range of effectiveness instead of success or failure.
 The higher your roll, the better the result.
 What your roll actually means depends on the skill being used and the situation.

 When two characters' actions oppose each other, a contested roll occurs.
 The skills being used may differ, but higher skills grant a bonus: you get a free raise for every point your character's skill is higher than your opponent's.
 The higher total wins.
+Most skills are contested against themselves, and a tie between two such rolls is simply a tie.
+However, three pairs of skills are always rolled against each other instead and never contest themselves:
+* interrogation against sincerity
+* manipulation against tact
+* investigation against sneaking

+In each of these pairs the first skill named wins a tie, e.g. a manipulation roll succeeds when it matches the tact roll opposing it.

 No roll uses more than 10 dice.
 When the number of rolled dice would exceed 10, one extra die is instead kept for every rolled dice above 10.
 For every rolled or kept die beyond 10k10, add 1 to the result of the roll.
 Also, certain conditions create free raises, which add 5 to a roll's total; these are either granted by the GM as situational bonuses or automatically created by advantages and schools.